Reaction-Diffusion by the Gray-Scott Model: Pearson's Parameterization

 I currently do most of my work on 512×512 grids (4× the area of the original Caltech grids) because it shows a greater variety of patterns and allows me to view a million tu in just a few minutes.
 Occasionally (such as when the parameter F is greater than about 0.05) I will let it run as much as an hour or two, or overnight when generating timelapse movies or a view of the full parameter map like that at the top of this page.
 Some tests have been run for as long as 4 months.

-Some instructions for my program are here: PDE4 User Manual.
+Some instructions for my own software are here: PDE4 User Manual.
 The program is for MacOS only.
 Here is a recent version: PDE4 2011 Oct 5.
-If you have trouble running the program or have questions, contact me.
+If you have trouble running this or have questions, contact me.

 In the fall of 2010 I created a screensaver using OpenGL kernels to perform the reaction-diffusion calculations on the GPU.
 See my screen savers page for more details, screen shots, and to download the screensaver itself.